-3 Framework
+4 Framework

 The framework we develop in this section is a generalization of the models studied by Besley and Persson (2009, 2011).
-Our approach also builds on the recent literature on how taxable income responds to taxes allowing for a wider range of responses than the traditional view based on labor supply elasticities; see Feldstein (1995, 1999) for the original contributions and Slemrod (2001) for a setting close to the one we adopt.5 This makes particular sense for a developing country context where non-compliance is such a significant issue and decisions to earn or spend in the informal (untaxed) sector is an issue.
+Our approach also builds on the recent literature on how taxable income responds to taxes allowing for a wider range of responses than the traditional view based on labor supply elasticities - see Feldstein (1995, 1999) for the original contributions and Slemrod (2001) for a formulation close to the one we adopt.7 This makes particular sense in a developing country context, where non-compliance and decisions to earn or spend in the informal (untaxed) sector are such important issues.
 We build a framework to help us understand the forces behind the decisions to build a more effective tax system, where such decisions are made by a forward-looking government.
 In keeping with the stylized facts, we model greater effectiveness or fiscal capacity as increasing the yield on statutory taxes by reducing non-compliance.

-The focus in this section is on taxation of labor income and of goods and services which fall directly on households.
+The focus is on the taxation of labor income and of goods and services which fall directly on households.
 This neglects the important issue of taxation of firms.
 Neither does the framework deal with taxation of capital income.
+We also limit attention to a centralized tax system, ignoring the complications created by local taxation and federal structures.